jpan17/Tchaikovsky_Cappricio_Italien/README.md

 # Tchaikovsky: Capriccio Italien Op.
 45

 ### Requirements
-- Sibelius 8.0
+- Sibelius 8.0 (Both Charlie and Jess have this)
-- Perfection
+- Perfection (Just Jess)

 ### We are using the following resources as references for this arrangement:
 - [The Halle Recording] (https://www.youtube.com/watch?v=QIfHGjdF7qI)